refpy/refpy/docs/getting_started.rst

 Running Example Scripts
 ***********************

-The repository also includes a file called ``example_refpy.py`` that demonstrates how to use the main features of RefPy with real input data.
+The repository also includes two files called ``example_1_refpy.py`` and ``example_2_refpy.py`` that demonstrates how to use the main features of RefPy with real input data.
 This script is a practical starting point for new users.

 How to Run the Example
 ----------------------

-To run the example script, execute the following command in your terminal from the root of the repository:
+To run the example scripts, execute the following commands in your terminal from the root of the repository:

 .. code-block:: bash

    $ python example_1_2_refpy.py
+   $ python example_3_refpy.py

 What Does It Demonstrate?
 -------------------------